Vitaly Churkin

 Vitaly Ivanovich Churkin (Виталий Иванович Чуркин; 21 February 1952 – 20 February 2017) was a Russian diplomat.
-As a child actor, he starred in three films The Blue Notebook, Nol tri, and A Mother's Heart.
-Churkin served as Russia's Permanent Representative to the United Nations from 2006 until his death in 2017.
+He served as Russia's Permanent Representative to the United Nations from 2006 until his death in 2017.
 Previously he was Ambassador-at-Large at the Ministry of Foreign Affairs of the Russian Federation (2003–2006), Ambassador to Canada (1998–2003), Ambassador to Belgium and Liaison Ambassador to NATO and WEU (1994–1998), Deputy Foreign Minister and Special Representative of the President of the Russian Federation to the talks on Former Yugoslavia (1992–1994), Director of the Information Department of the Ministry of Foreign Affairs of the USSR/Russian Federation (1990–1992).

 Churkin was fluent in English, French and Mongolian.
+As a child actor, he starred in three films The Blue Notebook, Nol tri, and A Mother's Heart.

 Early life and career

 Churkin was born in Moscow.
 In 1963, at age 11, he played Kolya Yemelyanov in the Lev Kulidzhanov film The Blue Notebook, about Vladimir Lenin.
 In 1964, he acted in a movie, Nol tri, about paramedics.
 In 1967, he played a peasant boy, Fedka, in Mark Donskoy's movie, A Mother's Heart, about Vladimir Lenin, and then he stopped his artistic career to concentrate on English language studies.

 He graduated from the Moscow State Institute of International Relations in 1974, and began working for them then, and he received a PhD in History from the USSR Diplomatic Academy in 1981.
 Subsequently, he was Director of the Information Department of the Ministry of Foreign Affairs of the Soviet Union and the Russian Federation.
 He also served as a spokesman for the Russian Foreign Ministry, and he was Deputy Foreign Minister from 1992 to 1994.

+Vitaly Churkin with support from Yuri Dubinin are known to have organized future US President Donald Trump's first visit to the Soviet Union in July 1987.

 Churkin was Russia's Ambassador to Belgium from 1994 to 1998, and the Ambassador to Canada from 1998 to 2003.
 Subsequently, he served as Ambassador-at-Large at the Ministry of Foreign Affairs from 2003 to 2006.
 He replaced Andrey Denisov as the Permanent Representative to the United Nations on 1 May 2006, when he presented his credentials to the Secretary-General of the United Nations, Kofi Annan.
 He was the Chairman of the Senior Officials of the Arctic Council.